MarioniLab/simpleSingleCellResults/batch.knit.md

 We apply the `fastMNN()` function to the three batches to remove the batch effect, using the genes in `chosen`.
 To reduce computational work and technical noise, all cells in all cells are projected into the low-dimensional space defined by the top `d` principal components.
 Identification of MNNs and calculation of correction vectors are then performed in this low-dimensional space.
-The function returns a `SingleCellExperiment` object containing low-dimensional corrected values for downstream analyses like clustering or visualization.
+The function returns a `SingleCellExperiment` object containing corrected values for downstream analyses like clustering or visualization.

 ```r